 The allowed gross vehicle weight in New York City is 80,000 pounds.
 Read the full weight and size limits Vehicles that exceed New York City's size and weight limits must obtain overdimensional permits.

 Trucks and commercial vehicles cannot travel on most parkways in New York City.
 Read a complete list of parkways where trucks and commercial vehicles are prohibited Download a brochure from DOT and NYSDOT about parkways regulations in the New York area.
+Request paper copies of the brochure

 There are several hundred low vertical clearance structures in New York City, including elevated rail lines, tunnels, bridges, highway ramps, buildings over highways and other obstructions.
 DOT has prepared maps of low vertical clearances on the limited access highway system.
-Citywide map, Manhattan map Bronx map, Brooklyn map, Queens map, Staten Island map Download citywide low bridges data in KML format
+Citywide map, Manhattan map, Bronx map, Brooklyn map, Queens map, Staten Island map Download citywide low bridges data in KML format

 Express Lane Permits